teamhanko/hanko/frontend/examples/fresh/README.md

 In the `.env` file set up the correct environment variables:

-- `HANKO_API_URL`: this is the URL of the Hanko API (default: `http://localhost:8000`, can be customized using the `server.public.address` option in the [configuration file](../../../backend/docs/Config.md))
+- `HANKO_API_URL`: this is the URL of the Hanko API (default: `http://localhost:8000`)

-In the `config.ts` file set up the `HANKO_API_ENDPOINT` variable too.
+In the `config.ts` file set up the `HANKO_API_URL` variable too.
 It's used in islands.

 ### Run development server

 Run `deno task start`  for a development server.
-Navigate to `http://localhost:8888/`.
+Navigate to `http://localhost:8000/`.
 This will watch the project directory and restart as necessary.